 I was stuck on “stuck” for a few days and my husband gave me inspiration for this post.
-He reminded me of being stuck in New Mexico while he was in Ohio.
+He reminded me of when we were both on active duty and being stuck in New Mexico while he was in Ohio.
 I guess he missed me.
-We served mil to mil* for the whole six years I was in.
+When we served we were both on active duty for the whole six years I was in.
+When I left the military, my husband continued to serve.
+I learned all about the challenges of being a military spouse.
 Life is hard on military families, especially when both husband and wife are serving.

 Day 5 – Stuck

 For two months I was stuck in New Mexico while my husband was in Ohio.
-We should have been happily reunited on my return home from a war zone.
-But instead the months apart continued.
-When the finally tally was complete it was over 13 months apart before we were back together again.
-It was a hard year, but being separated was something we gotten used to.
+We should have been happily reunited at the airport on my return home from a war zone.
+But instead, the months apart continued.
+When the final tally was complete it was over 13 months apart before we were back together again.
+It was a hard year, but being separated was something we had gotten used to.
 It was something we had done before.
 There was Skype and letters to keep us connected.
 And when we were finally reunited it was different than before.
 A new place to decorate and explore.
 We both had changed in our year apart, but somehow we grew closer than we were before.

-Looking back at who we were before and after my deployment are so different.
-Somehow we both changed, but instead of moving in different directions we were closer than before.
-We had gone through something hard and we came out the other end not only stronger, but different.
+Looking back at who we were before and after my deployment is so different.
+Somehow we both changed, but instead of moving in different directions, we grew closer than before.
+We had gone through something hard and we came out the other end not only stronger but different.
 I can’t even explain why.
 I just know something changed and I don’t even know why.
 It is like we knew we needed to make the most of the time together so instead of standing still we started doing more things together and it is a change that we still instill.

 See all my 31 Days…Military Life